devhid/hugo-minimal-theme/content/authors/admin/_index.md

 ---
 # Display name
-title: Mankirat Gulati
+title: 👋🏽 Hi, I'm Mikey.

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: ''
+role: 'Automation Engineer'

 # Status emoji
 status: